I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 - Daniel Volponi, Chef

-However, even young game animals have to work for a living, and they have to avoid predators.
 This means they’ll have strong tendons and dense meat, which all affect the flavor.
 Plus, they’ll have more myoglobin, which results in darker and less tender meat.

 3. Hormones

-Gamey taste also depends on the animal’s hormones.
-For example, a mature buck deer will taste gamey because the buck has testicles that produce hormones that control antler growth and the buck’s scent.
+For example, a mature buck deer will taste gamey because the buck has testicles that produce hormones.
+These hormones control antler growth and the buck’s scent.

 On the other hand, a doe won’t have the same strong meat scent because it hasn’t given birth yet.